In Situ Measurement of Rates of Chemoautotrophic Carbon Production at Deep-Sea Hydrothermal Vents

 We propose one cruise that will take place approximately 16 months into the project (~Jan’13).
 We plan for a total of 5 deployments of the Vent-TSSID as well as ancillary sampling collection at the 9°46’N to 9°53’N segment of the East Pacific Rise (EPR).
 In particular, we propose to focus our efforts on ‘Crab Spa’, a diffuse flow vent site (fluid exit temperatures ~25°C) that has been used by the PIs as a model system to gain insights into chemoautotrophic processes and has been frequently sampled over the last several years.
 This vent site has been very well characterized, both geochemically and microbiologically, providing excellent background data for the proposed process oriented studies.
 We propose to perform a number of short duration time-course incubations to assess the role of different environmental parameters that we have identified as likely key variables (e.g., O2, H2, temperature, NO3-, sulfide), and to link these process rate measurements to the expression of functional genes using a functional gene array (GeoChip).
 This study will be the first attempt to measure critical metabolic processes of hydrothermal vent microbial assemblages under critical in situ conditions and to assess the quantitative importance of electron donor and acceptor pathways in situ.
 Quantifying rates at deep-sea vent ecosystems is critical for assessing their impact on global biogeochemical cycles.

-This project is just starting and is funded by the Ocean Technology and Interdisciplinary Coordination program within the Ocean Science Disvision of NSF.
+This project was funded by the Ocean Technology and Interdisciplinary Coordination program within the Ocean Science Disvision of NSF.